 13 Strategies for Encouraging Kindness

-1. Believe that your children are capable of being kind.
+- Believe that your child is capable of being kind.
 "If you treat your kid as if he's always up to no good, soon he will be up to no good," Kohn cautions.
 "But if you assume that he does want to help and is concerned about other people's needs, he will tend to live up to those expectations."

-5. Let your children know often that how they treat others matters to you greatly.
+- Let your child know often that how they treat others matters to you greatly.
 For example, a child might think it's funny to see someone get splashed if a car drives by and hits a puddle.
 You can point out, "That lady is not laughing at what happened.
 Look at her face.
 She looks sad.
 Her clothes are dirty and wet now."

-12. Show children how to help people in need.
+- Show your child how to help people in need.
 You can encourage your child to donate a toy he has outgrown to the annual toy drive, while you buy a set of blocks to give away.
 He can also help you make cookies for a shelter and come with you when you visit someone in the hospital or nursing home.

-13. Be patient with your little ones, because kindness and compassion are learned and life presents challenging situations even to adults.
+- Be patient with your little one.
+Kindness and compassion are learned and life presents challenging situations even to adults.
 Being a loving parent and a great role model will go a long way toward raising a wonderful, tolerant human being.